AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Use cases where you might implement micro-segmentation are:

 - Workload isolation: in a typical tiered application, you may want to isolate tiers that do not require access to each other.
-For example, in a shopping portal application, there could be workloads for billing, an inventory database, an inventory application, and web front end servers.
-Since the web front end servers do not need to communicate with the inventory database servers, this traffic should be blocked.
-Also, billing does not need to communicate with the inventory database.
+For example, in a shopping portal application, there could be workloads for product inventory, billing, and logging servers.
+Since the shopping cart application does not need to communicate with the logging servers, this traffic should be blocked.
 - Quarantine compromised machines: You can isolate a compromised machine by placing it in its own application domain and blocking communication to that domain.
 - On-prem access: If a Cloud resource should only be accessed by specific CIDRs from on-prem, you can create an app domain consisting of the on-prem network CIDR and then apply the appropriate policies.